Business as a force for good with Afra Cader

 By Seth Robinson

 Afra Cader likes to do things a little differently.
 She’s been a student, a consultant, and an activist.
-Now, she’s rethinking work for the next generation of young people.
+Now, she’s rethinking the way we work, understanding how we can bridge our skills and education to create meaningful social change.

 ‘In coming to university, I knew that my goal was to drive social change, so I wanted to develop a skillset that would allow me to do that.
 I chose Commerce as my vehicle for doing that,’ says Afra.
-‘I enrolled in finance and marketing majors, because I liked the idea that I would be engaging both sides of my brain, the analytical spectrum through my finance work, and the more creative side with marketing.
-I also got the chance to pair that with some breadth classes in geography and the environment as well, and glee singing, which are some of my fondest memories of my time at university.
-It was all a really nice balance.’
+‘I enrolled in finance and marketing majors, and got the chance to pair that with breadth classes focused on geography and the environment which aligned with my interest in sustainability.’

 While she was studying Afra interned at a selection of market research and advertising agencies, saying she was particularly interested in marketing and communication strategy.
 However, not long before her graduation her interests ‘pivoted’, a term we all became very used to in 2020.
 Afra was just ahead of the curve.

-Afra’s not-for-profit work has included stints working with the United Nations, the Centre for Multicultural Youth and Headspace.
+Afra’s not-for-profit work has included stints working with the United Nations, Global Shapers, the Centre for Multicultural Youth and Headspace.
+Where she actively encourages other young professionals to get involved in social causes they care about.
 It’s a portfolio career that balances her skills and interests.
-Most recently, it’s seen her rethink where she wants to be, and how she wants to work.

 The Bachelor of Commerce (BCom) equips students with the skills and knowledge to understand and solve key business challenges.
 Make a difference to society, policy, and organisations while forging a pathway to a global career.
 Choose from majors including Accounting, Actuarial Studies, Economics, Finance, Management and Marketing.